-Students wishing to drop courses in which they are enrolled must submit a Schedule Correction Request Form to their counselor.
+Students wishing to drop courses in which they are enrolled must submit a Schedule Correction Request Form with parent signatures to their counselor.
 Schedule Correction Request Forms can be found on the Gunn website.
 Students must attend the class until their schedule is officially changed.